 This pilot MLE focused on identifying specific challenges for policy-makers regarding the design, implementation, monitoring and evaluation of four policy instruments: Research and Innovation fiscal incentives, e.g. tax credits; financial instruments (loans, guarantees, equity); outputs of business research and innovation support grants, and public-private-partnerships in the form of joint funding of research and innovation activities.

-Research Performance based funding (RPBF) systems are one of the mechanisms through which countries try to increase the performance of their public sector research systems.
-The nature of these systems, such as peer reviews or metrics, varies considerably among countries.
-The MLE will provide a learning opportunity for countries willing to better understand the advantages and drawbacks of various options, improve ongoing RPBF systems and deepen the assessments of the impact of the different systems
+Performance-based Research Funding Systems (PRFS) are one of the mechanisms through which countries try to increase the performance of their public sector research systems.
+The nature of these systems – based on peer reviews, metrics or a combination of both – varies considerably among countries.
+The MLE will provide a learning opportunity for countries willing to better understand the advantages and drawbacks of various options, improve ongoing PRFS and deepen the assessments of the impact of different systems.

 Differences exist across EU Member States with regard to the administration and control of the R&D tax incentives systems, notably in relation to the use of R&D definitions (stemming from e.g. Frascati manual or EU block exemption regulation), the interpretation/implementation of those definitions, the eligibility of costs, etc. This MLE was an opportunity to investigate those various topics which so far had not been discussed at this level of details in any other forum and to learn from each other on possible approaches to tackle those issues.